Shirley Zhou

 Shirley Zhou (born 3 October 1978), born Xueni Zhou (周雪妮 (Zhōu Xuěnī)), is an Australian table tennis player who competed at the 1996 and 2000 Olympics.

 Shirley is the daughter of Chinese table tennis player and national coach of both China and Australia Zhou Lansun.

+At the 2000 Olympics, Zhou and her teammate Miao Miao finished 5th in the women's doubles, Australia's best Olympic table tennis result to that point.

 During her playing career, Shirley also won the following titles and awards: